Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/localinfo.md

 -   Monday till Thursday: Room C.101.

     This building can be accessed from Prinsstraat 13.
-The gate in the middle of the building will take you to a small courtyard.
+The gate in the middle of the building (the middle gate of those with a wood cover in the scaffolding) will take you to a small courtyard.
 Cross that courtyard to the left corner, go through the corridor to a bigger courtyard, cross that one also to the left corner, go through the large glass door, go forward through the first hall to the next one which is building C.